Weak Gravity Conjecture of Charged-Rotating-AdS Black Hole Surrounded by Quintessence and String Cloud: Conclusion

 \section{Conclusion}

-Recently researchers have confirmed that general relativity corrections lead to a glance relationship between entropy and extremality bound.
-This relationship has been investigated for many black holes, such as charged AdS, rotating and massive gravity black holes.
-In this article, we confirmed these universal relations for a charged-rotating-AdS black hole, that is actually done by adding a small constant correction to the action.
-Then we examined these calculations for this black hole while it was surrounded by the quintessence and quintessence with cloud of strings.
-Also we evaluated a new universal relation which relation between the mass of the black hole and the factor related to quintessence density.
-Also we got a new universal relation for cloud of string which is given by,
+The general relativity corrections lead to a glancing relationship between entropy and extremality bound.
+This relationship has been investigated for some kinds of black holes, such as charged AdS, rotating, and massive gravity black holes.
+This article confirmed these universal relations for a charged-rotating-AdS black hole, which adds a small constant correction to the action.
+Then, we examined these calculations for this black hole while surrounded by the quintessence and quintessence with the cloud of strings.
+We also evaluated a new universal relation between the mass of the black hole and the factor related to quintessence density.
+Also, we got a new universal relation for the cloud of string, which is given by,

 We observed that this universal relation is well established.
-In fact, we know that the added constant correction is inversely related to the entropy of the black hole.
-In that case the mass-to-charge ratio decreases, this lead us to conclude that the black hole has a WGC-like behavior.
-Also here we note that the calculating of universal relations by considering some features such as higher dimensions, strings fluid mimics, van der Waals fluid behavior and black holes with other structures such as Einstein-Gauss-Bonnet may be interesting research for future.
+We know that the added constant correction is inversely related to the entropy of the black hole.
+In that case, the mass-to-charge ratio decreases.
+This leads us to conclude that the black hole has a WGC-like behavior.
+Here we note that calculating universal relations by considering some features such as higher dimensions, strings fluid mimics, van der Waals fluid behavior, and black holes with other structures such as Einstein-Gauss-Bonnet may be exciting research for the future.\\\\